Test Distribution-Aware Active Learning: A Principled Approach Against Distribution Shift and Outliers: Background

 The posterior parameter distribution $\pof{\w \given \Dtrain}$ is determined via Bayesian inference.
 We obtain $\pof{\w \given \Dtrain}$ using Bayes' theorem:

 which allows for predictions by marginalizing over $\W$:

-Exact Bayesian inference is intractable in deep learning, and we use variational inference for approximate inference using a variational distribution $\qof{\w}$.
-We determine $\qof{\w}$ by minimizing the following KL divergence:

-We can use the local reparameterization trick and Monte-Carlo dropout for $\qof{\w}$ in a deep learning context.

-\textbf{Batch Active Learning.} Generally, samples are acquired in batches to avoid retraining the model all the time.
-We score possible candidate batches $\xbatch$ of \emph{acquisition batch size} $b$ using an acquisition function $a(\xbatchset, \pof{\w \given \Dtrain})$ and pick the highest scoring batch:
+\textbf{Bayesian Active Learning.} In pool-based active learning \citep{settles2009active}, we repeatedly select samples $\xacqset$ from an unlabelled pool set $\Dpool=\xpoolsetfull$ and ask an oracle for labels.
+We then add those newly labelled samples to the training set $\Dtrain$, retrain the model \mbox{$\pof{\w \given \Dtrain}$}.
+We repeat this process until the model satisfies our performance requirements.
+Generally, samples are acquired in batches to avoid retraining the model all the time.
+However, we initially focus on individual acquisition using an acquisition function :

-BALD was introduced as a one-sample acquisition function of the expected information gain between the prediction $\Ybatch$ for an input $\xbatch$ and the stochastic model parameters $\W$:
+As explained in the introduction BALD was introduced as a one-sample acquisition function of the expected information gain between the prediction $\Yacq$ for an input $\xacq$ and the stochastic model parameters $\W$.
+Rewriting~\cref{eq:original_EIG} in our notation for Bayesian active learning, we get

-This was trivially extended to batch acquisition by selecting the top-k highest scorers as a batch \citep{gal2017deep}.
-In \citet{kirsch2019batchbald}, this approach was shown to lead to the selection of redundant samples, and instead the one-sample case was canonically extended to the batch acquisition case using the expected information gain between the \emph{joint} of the predictions $\Ybatchset$ for the batch candidates $\xbatchset$ and the model parameters $\W$ (\emph{BatchBALD}):

-In practice, samples and batches are selected greedily because the information gain is submodular, and greedy selection is $1-\tfrac{1}{e}$ optimal \citep{krause2014submodular}.

-\textbf{Notation.} Instead of $\Yevalset$, $\xevalset$, we will write $\boldsymbol{\Yeval}$, $\boldsymbol{\xeval}$ and so on to to cut down on notation.
-Like above, all terms can be canonically extended to sets by substituting the joint.
-We provide the full derivations in the appendix.
-Also note again that lower-case variables like $\yeval$ are outcomes and upper-case variables like $\Yeval$ are random variables, with the exception of the datasets $\Dpool, \Dtrain,$ etc, which are sets of outcomes.